nodegui/nodegui/docs/api/NodeWidget.md

 **This class implements all methods, properties of Qt's [QWidget class](https://doc.qt.io/qt-5/qwidget.html) so that it can be inherited by all widgets**

 `NodeWidget` is an abstract class and hence no instances of the same should be created.
 It exists so that we can add similar functionalities to all widget's easily.
-Additionally it helps in typechecking process.
+Additionally it helps in type checking process.
 If you wish to create a `div` like widget use [QWidget](api/QWidget.md) instead.

 **NodeWidget is the base class for all widgets.
 It inherits from another abstract class [EventWidget](api/EventWidget.md)**